 Directors who are not employees of the Company are paid a retainer of \$17,600 per year, \$1,100 for each Board meeting attended and \$880 for each committee meeting attended.
-During 1995, the Board of Directors held four meetings.
+During 1996, the Board of Directors held four meetings.
 No director attended fewer than 75% of the total number of meetings of the Board of Directors and any committees of the Board of Directors on which he served.

 The Board of Directors has an Executive Committee whose current members are Messrs.
 Harrison, Jr., Harrison, III, Henson and Moore.
 Except as otherwise limited by law or by resolution of the Board of Directors, the Committee has and may exercise all of the powers and authority of the Board of Directors for the management of the business and affairs of the Company, which power the Committee exercises between the meetings of the full Board of Directors.
-The Executive Committee did not meet in 1995.
+The Executive Committee met one time in 1996.

 The Board of Directors has a standing Audit Committee whose current members are Messrs.
 Harrison, III, John M. Belk, Jones, Henson and Murrey.
 The Audit Committee evaluates audit performance, handles relations with the Company's independent accountants and evaluates policies and procedures relating to internal accounting functions and controls.
-The Committee recommends to the Board of Directors the appointment of the independent accountants for the Company.
-The Audit Committee met four times in 1995.
+The Committee recommends to the

+Board of Directors the appointment of the independent accountants for the Company.
+The Audit Committee met four times in 1996.

 The Board of Directors has a Compensation Committee whose current members are Messrs.
-H. W. McKay Belk, Harrison, Jr., Harrison, III and Kennedy.
+H. W. McKay Belk, Kennedy and McWherter.
+Messrs.
+Harrison, Jr. and Harrison, III also served as members of this committee during 1996.
 The Compensation Committee administers the Company's compensation plans, reviews and may establish the compensation of the Company's officers and makes recommendations to the Board of Directors concerning such compensation and related matters.
-The Compensation Committee met two times in 1995.
+The Compensation Committee met two times in 1996.

 The Board of Directors has a Finance Committee whose current members are Messrs.
 Harrison, Jr., Harrison, III, Henson, Kennedy and McWherter.
 The Finance Committee reviews, formulates and recommends to the Board of Directors financial policies of the Company.
-The Finance Committee met four times in 1995.
+The Finance Committee met four times in 1996.

 The Board of Directors has a Retirement Benefits Committee whose current members are Messrs.
 Henson, Moore and Murrey.
 The Retirement Benefits Committee oversees various benefits for retired employees, including those of the Company's employee retirement plans that are intended to meet the requirements of the Internal Revenue Code as being qualified for favorable tax treatment.
-The Retirement Benefits Committee met two times in 1995.
+The Retirement Benefits Committee met two times in 1996.